 A glazed, double-height atrium runs down the center of the new building, forming the heart of the school and linking the east-facing playing field and the west-facing grounds.
 The result is a bisecting design unified by common space that encourages co-mingling and collaboration among students and teachers.

-The new school, which replaces an original structure on the site built in 1922, is part of the BC government’s initiative to accelerate seismic safety in schools by means of upgrades and replacements of facilities.
+The new school, which replaces an original structure on the site built in 1922, was part of the BC government’s initiative to accelerate seismic safety in schools by means of upgrades and replacements of facilities.

 Mass timber delivers an open, flexible design